 Helix and Iris at the Gherkin

-Our first priority was to establishing names for these offers.
-Being situated in one of the most recognisable pieces of architecture in the world, it made sense to turn to this for inspiration.
+As part of a major revamp of the offer, Searcys wanted to clearly define the multiple offers within the space.
+Our first priority was naming, and being situated in one of the most recognisable pieces of architecture in the world, it made sense to turn to this for inspiration.
 Iris, the top floor bar, refers to how the building comes together as a glass dome that forms its roof, while Helix, the restaurant, references the distinct graphic pattern created by the structure of the building in profile.